people-ai/peopleai-screensaver/readme.md

   It will build the app, installer package and sign the package for distributiion.
 The result of command execution is **People.ia.signed.zip** package, that can be notarized later.

-## Notarisation
+## Notarization process

 To notarize the screensaver:
 1. In script **"notarize.sh"** replace:
- **[APPLE ID]** with AppleId that should be used for notarisation.
+ **[APPLE ID]** with AppleId that should be used for notarization.
  **[APP PASSWORD]** with App Password created for notarization (go to AppleId home page -> Security -> App password -> Create New).

- --asc-provider, if need to change, should be replaced with other ITC provider id.
+ Use --asc-provider parameter if there is a need to replace the ITC provider.

 2. Run script